mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

 management/automation cross domain use case that will require the integration and the potentially mapping of those different data models.

+## How To Connect Information For Closed Loop
 Going one step further, understanding that an anomaly defined in
 {{?I-D.netana-nmop-network-anomaly-lifecycle}}
 is connected to a symptom created by SAIN {{?RFC9418}}, which has an alert